 However, a human still has the option to manually override.
 For the driver, this means she can safely relax and even read a book, while the car responsibly and safely drives on the highway and, possibly, even on city roads.
 The car can still prompt the driver to take back control, but if it receives no response, the car is able to bring itself to a safe stop.
 An example of Level 4 autonomy is the Waymo test car.

 Now we’re getting to the really good stuff: autonomous driving.

 Level 5 autonomy requires zero human attention.
 There’s no need for a steering wheel, no need for brakes and no need for pedals.
 The autonomous vehicle controls all driving tasks under all conditions, including the monitoring of environment and identification of complex driving conditions like busy pedestrian crossings.

 This also means that the vehicle can perform a combination of several tasks simultaneously, whether adaptive cruise control, traffic sign recognition, lane departure warning, emergency braking, pedestrian detection, collision avoidance, cross traffic alert, surround view, park assist, rear collision warning or park assistance.

-Being able to perform lateral and longitudinal control is the first step for vehicle automation.
-Driver assistance optimizes fuel consumption and creates a safer, more comfortable driving experience.
+Being able to provide warnings or perform lateral and longitudinal control is the first step towards vehicle automation.
+Driver assistance using digital maps creates a safer and more comfortable driving experience.

-This is done by adding an extra layer of sophistication to adaptive cruise control, which results in predictive powertrain control (PPC).
-PPC extends a car’s vision beyond the range of sensors and knows the road geometry ahead.
-As a result, it enables adjusting and shifting gears and speed automatically based on digital map data of the road.
+This is done by adding an extra layer of sophistication to adaptive cruise control (ACC), which results in predictive cruise control.
+This extends a car’s vision beyond the range of sensors as it knows the road geometry ahead.
+As a result, it enables the vehicle to adjust speed automatically based on digital map data such as curvature and gradient of the road.

 How the ADAS Map powers Levels 1 and 2 of autonomous driving